2016-2017 Undergraduate & Graduate Catalog

 The College of Health Professions strives to be a model of excellence in health care education in the twenty-first century.
 The mission of the college is to prepare reflective professionals with the foundation necessary to serve and guide health care.

-The College of Health Professions houses eleven programs in the following disciplines:
+The College of Health Professions houses twenty majors and programs in the following thirteen disciplines:

 Clinical Doctorate degree